Wittummm/Featherweight/dev/dev-changelog.md

 Major.Minor.Revision.Patch-Tag, pre v1 versions are highly volatile.
 - Major = A set of new features, likely breaking
 - Minor = New feature, potentially breaking
-- Revision = Changes to how a feature works, should not be breaking
+- Revision = Changes to how a pre-existing feature works, should not be breaking
-- Patch = Fix an issue, cannot be breaking
+- Patch = Fix an issue, cannot be breaking.
+Can also be a small revision(ie tweaking).

 #### Tags
- - `-alpha` Alpha - Unstable, Development version
+ - `-alpha` Alpha - Unstable, Development version (Some may not be able to load the shader)
- - `-beta` Beta - Non-stable
+ - `-beta` Beta - Non-stable (Most will be able to load the shader)
- - `-rc0.0.0.0` RC(Release Candidate) - Mostly stable, can be applied every Major version(There may be exceptions)
+ - `-rc0.0.0.0` RC(Release Candidate) - Mostly stable, can be applied every Major version(There may be exceptions for certain Minors)
    - Release Candidate version(`0.0.0.0` part) is optional.
 The normal version must still be used even when the RC version is used, it is simply a parallel version of how close it is to being released.
 The RC version should be: `currentVersion - lastNonRCVersion` which is the diff of the two.
  - `noTag` Release - Stable

 ### Branches
  - `main` stable releases
- - `dev` unstable releases
+ - `dev` unstable prereleases
  - `v0.0.0.0_feature-some-feature` for working on features
- - `v0.0.0.0_patch-some-patch` for working on patches (Uncommon unless issue is hard to patch)
+ - `v0.0.0.0_patch-some-patch` for working on patches (Uncommon unless issue is hard to patch ie. takes multiple commits)

 ### Notes, Caution
  - Iris v1.7.6 is incompatible. v1.7.6 parses `vaUV2` weirdly/differently.